SpontanCombust/rusty_witcher_debugger/README.md

 <img src="./docs/banner_transparent.png" alt="Logo" width="600"/>

-A standalone Command Line Interface debugging tool for The Witcher 3 written in Rust.
+A set of utilities implementing the network protocol used by Witcher 3 written in Rust.
+The repository includes:
+- `rw3d_net` - core library implementing the network protocol and known messages
+- `rw3d_net_client` - client for `rw3d_net`
+- `rw3d_cli` - Command Line Interface tool utilizing the aformentioned client

-This tool is intended for Witcher 3 modders who make mainly script based mods.
+`rw3d_cli` is intended for Witcher 3 modders who make mainly script based mods.
 The main features of it include recompiling game scripts at run time, monitoring scripts log and remotely running exec functions in game, which can greatly help during mod development.

 Parts of this code are based off of `Wolvenkit modding tool` by Traderain, rfuzzo and others